-Surveys in Tidal Marshes

-Tidal fluctuations can affect detection probability of marsh birds by altering behavior and vocalization rates, but these effects may vary among species and regions.
+Surveys in Tidal Marshes - Tidal fluctuations can affect detection probability of marsh birds by altering behavior and vocalization rates, but these effects may vary among species and regions.
 The decrease in vegetative cover during high tides may increase visual detections for some passerine species, but may also decrease vocalizations due to increased predation risk (Rush et al. 2009).
 Many salt marsh passerines are forced to re-nest following flooding during peak high tides, hence, detection probability is highest during the week following high spring tide (Rush et al. 2009).
-Clapper rail surveys have been timed to coincide with a high tide since 1972 at San Francisco Bay NWR, but high tide was a period of reduced vocalization probability for clapper rails in southern California (Zembal and Massey 1987) and for black rails in northern California (Spear et al. 1999).
+Breeding season surveys for Ridgeway's rail (formerly California clapper rail) on Don Edwards San Francisco Bay NWR are conducted when sloughs are less than full bank.
+High tide was a period of reduced vocalization probability for Ridgway's rails in southern California (Zembal and Massey 1987) and for black rails in northern California (Spear et al. 1999).
 However, clapper rail and least bittern detections were positively correlated with tide height on the Gulf of Mexico (Rush et al. 2009; Nadeau et al. 2010), and clapper rail detections were highest during mid-tide in Maryland (Lehmicke et al. 2013).

-When possible, surveys in tidal marshes should always be conducted at a similar tidal stage for each visit to a route both within and across years.
-The tidal stage within which to conduct local marsh bird surveys should be based on when the highest numbers of marsh birds are likely to be detected in your area; optimal tidal stage for surveys may vary among regions.
-If no local data is available on optimal tidal stage for conducting marsh bird surveys, participants should try to conduct surveys on days when high or low tide does not fall within the morning (or evening) survey window (i.e., conduct surveys when tides are coming in or out).
-Surveyors within tidal marshes should record the following: 1) time of the closest high tide (either the high tide before or after the survey - whichever is closer) for each survey point, and 2) tidal amplitude (difference in water level in meters between the highest and lowest tide on that day) on the day of the survey.
+When possible, surveys in tidal marshes should always be conducted at similar tidal stages for each visit to a route within and across years.
+The optimal tidal stage for conducting local marsh bird surveys should be based on when the highest numbers of marsh birds are likely to be detected; optimal tidal stage for surveys may vary among regions.
+If local data is not available to determine when to conduct marsh bird surveys, participants should try to conduct surveys on days when high or low tide does not fall within the morning (or evening) survey window.
+Surveys within tidal marshes should record: 1) time of the closest high tide (either before or after the survey, whichever is closer) for each survey point, and 2) tidal amplitude (difference in water level in meters between the highest and lowest tide) on the day of the survey.
 These tidal features have been shown to influence numbers of birds detected during marsh bird surveys (Nadeau et al. 2010).